DarDur-Chickenbone/ChickenCam2020-Android/README.md

   Doing this there shouldn't be any "from" text and it should look completely normal.
   * Renaming the App

   By default the app is named Camera, meaning if you upload a photo straight to your story it will show "from camera".
 You are able to rename it to whatever you want though.
-Keep in mind if you want to be completely stealth the first workaround is for you.
-Check strings.png to check examples of different names.
+Keep in mind if you want to be completely stealth the first workaround is for you. **Check stringexamples.png to check examples of different names.**
   1. In Android Studio go to Creative-sample-Act -> res -> values -> strings.xml
   2. Rename Camera to whatever you want